IBM/eslint-config-ibm/README.md

 # ibm-eslint-config
-ESLint configuration for JavaScript projects.
+ESLint configuration for the IBM coding style.